MaartenGr/BERTopic/docs/getting_started/online/online.md

 ```

 And that is it!
 During each iteration, you can access the predicted topics through the `.topics_` attribute.
+It accumulates, so after the loop it holds a topic for every document seen so far and variations such as
+hierarchical topic modeling work as usual.
+Older versions tracked only the most recent batch and advised
+collecting the topics by hand; that is no longer necessary.

 !!! note
     Do note that in BERTopic it is not possible to use `.partial_fit` after the `.fit` as they work quite differently concerning internally updating topics, frequencies, representations, etc.